Voices of the Dart

 A river-long exploration combining local knowledge, data and the arts.

 Communities up and down the River Dart are contributing to a new project to figure out effective ways to keep the river clean, and to save water.
 Why?
-Because we live close to it, drink it from our taps, swim in it, and our sewage goes back into it.
+Because we live close to it, drink it from our taps, swim in it, and our treated waste water goes back into it.

 All life needs water–we need to share it.

-Join a free workshop in Dartmouth, Totnes, Buckfastleigh or Ashburton, where you’ll learn useful facts about water in the Dart Valley and participate in ‘designing for action’, where data about our freshwater supplies
+Join a free workshop in Dartmouth, Totnes, Buckfastleigh or Ashburton, where you’ll learn useful facts about our drinking water supply and participate in ‘designing for action’, where data about the future of water

 and scientific modelling of climate change will be shared–alongside some creative fun!

-What do we need to know that would make saving water doable–for the Dart
+What do we need to know that would make saving water doable–for the River Dart

 As climate change intensifies, water is one of the first resources coming under stress.

-– Sir James Bevan, CEO of the Environment Agency, Waterwise Conference, 2019
+– Sir James Bevan, CEO of the Environment Agency, October 2021

 How can we prepare for both floods and droughts?
 What can we do to ensure the river ecosystems are healthy and water clean?
 How do we reduce water consumption by measurable amounts?
 Many groups are already doing their bit to address questions like these.
 But with citizens, water users, organisations, policy-makers and South West Water all working together what more might we achieve?

-This is an opportunity to pool local knowledge and local concerns.
+This is an opportunity to pool local knowledge and local concerns about water.

 Watery activities for wintertime